-When I started my blog in 2010, I was searching around for a memorable name.
+When I started my genealogy blog in 2010, I was searching around for a memorable name.
 Then I recalled some 1920s ads for “Sassy Jane Frocks” I’d seen doing newspaper research.
 Since it seemed like all the blog names using trees, roots, leaves, or branches were already taken, I decided to go for memorable.

 Who Was Sassy Jane?

 As it turned out, Sassy Jane was a guy named Milt.
 Milton G. Cooper, to be precise, president of the firm of Milton G. Cooper Dry Goods.
-This company made Sassy Jane and Perky Peggy dress, aprons, and children’s clothes, throughout the 1920s.
+This company made Sassy Jane and Perky Peggy dresses, aprons, and children’s clothes, throughout the 1920s.

-Sidetracked by Sassy Jane
+Sidetracked by Vintage Newspapers

 How often do you get sidetracked when you’re doing newspaper research?
 I admit it happens to me all the time.
 And Sassy Jane was no exception.
 Soon I had a collection of ads, notices of fashion shows, legal cases, city directory listings, news articles, and more.
 But that’s a post for a different day.